twr14152/go2run/ssh_client/README.md

 The code as currently written for simple username and password for all devices.

 In the example I provided below I needed to use multiple usernames and passwords to log into the devices.
 That was accomplished using if/else logic.
-You can reference go2run/misc/ to code logic.
+You can reference go2run/misc/NonStdLogins.go to see example.

 The file naming convention is used to determined how the device is configured.

-The main file main.go uses a hostfile to determine which devices to log into.
+The file main.go uses a hostfile to determine which devices to log into.

 hostfile.txt
 - hostname:port